 - Employee Assistance Programs (EAPs), which are designed to help address personal issues that could interfere with work and professional relationships

-- Counseling services with therapists who specialize in workplace-related stress and burnout prevention
+- Counseling services with therapists who specialize in workplace-related stress and preventing employee burnout

 - Apps that promote positive mental health, like guided meditation apps, mantra or affirmation apps, or workout apps